pypa/pip/docs/html/user_guide.rst

 During a pip install (e.g. ``pip install tea``), pip needs to work out the package's dependencies (e.g. ``spoon``, ``hot-water``, ``cup`` etc), the versions of each of these packages it needs to install.
-For each of these it needs to decide which version is a good candidate to install.
+For each package pip needs to decide which version is a good candidate to install.

 A "good candidate" means a version of each package that is compatible with all the other package versions being installed at the same time.